pace-neutrons/Horace/documentation/smg/17_pixel_data.md

 The getter methods have the advantage of being able to get/set multiple columns at once.
-This can be more efficient, as you're performing a single slice, instead of multiple.
+This can be more efficient,
+as only a single slice into the pixel cache is performed, rather than a slice for each column (field).

 ```matlab
 % The below examples are equivalent for a pixel data object with one page.